prints and drawings

 charcoal, india ink, coffee on BFK Rives paper – 22 x 30 inches unframed.

-SERIES The Artificial Nature of Human Culture (Garden Folio 01 – 2018) pigment prints, dimensions variable
+SERIES An Artificial Nature (Garden Folio 01 – 2018) pigment prints, dimensions variable

 Foreground Notes Dans la nature, l’éctriture (1994 – ongoing)